Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Results

+To validate whether the savings observed in RQ1 generalize to real-world settings, we use each of the seven LLMs to generate code for the four benchmark tasks via streaming.
+The generated code is executed with \approach{} in the Docker environment, and the resulting latency is compared against the serial execution baseline.
+Notably, when a runtime error occurs during execution, \approach{} interrupts the code generation process immediately.
+We therefore report results separately for error-free and error-encountered executions.
+As shown in Table~\ref{tab:rq2-all}, \approach{} consistently reduces latency across nearly all model--benchmark combinations under both conditions.
+For error-free executions, the non-overlapped execution latency (NEL) drops to near zero in many cases (e.g., 2\,ms for DeepSeek-V3.2 on DABench, 1\,ms for GPT-4o-mini on DABench), indicating that execution is almost entirely hidden behind generation for these settings.
+The end-to-end latency (E2EL) improves correspondingly, with reductions ranging from modest savings on benchmarks where execution is already fast (e.g., DSBench with GPT-5.1-Codex, where the baseline NEL is only 62\,ms) to substantial reductions where execution constitutes a larger fraction of total latency (e.g., Gemini-3.1 on PandasPlotBench, from 1440\,ms to 903\,ms, a 37.3\% reduction).
+The NEL savings are largest for slower models, whose longer generation window leaves more room to hide execution.
+The E2EL savings move the other way: they are largest for faster models such as Gemini-3.1, where the shorter generation window makes execution a bigger share of total latency.
+This matches the speedup bound in Section~\ref{sec:theory}, where the end-to-end benefit grows as generation time falls relative to execution.
 For error-encountered executions, \approach{} provides even larger latency reductions, as the early interruption mechanism eliminates both the remaining generation time and the execution of subsequent code that would inevitably depend on already-failed state.
-This is most visible in the E2EL: DeepSeek-V3.2 on DSBench drops from 30362\,ms to 16547\,ms (a 45.5\% reduction), and DeepSeek-R on PandasPlotBench drops from 10326\,ms to 4619\,ms (a 55.3\% reduction).
+This is most visible in the E2EL: Qwen3-Coder on DSBench drops from 13163\,ms to 3289\,ms, and DeepSeek-R on PandasPlotBench achieves a 55.3\% reduction.
 The NEL for error cases is often 0\,ms on benchmarks like DABench and PandasPlotBench, meaning the error was caught entirely within the generation window.
 For GitChameleon error cases, the NEL under \approach{} is undefined because generation is terminated at the point of error, so only E2EL is reported.
-The E2EL nonetheless shows clear improvements across all models (e.g., DeepSeek-R from 9994\,ms to 5243\,ms), confirming that early interruption saves substantial waiting time even when the post-generation tail cannot be measured.
+The E2EL nonetheless shows clear improvements across all models (e.g., DeepSeek-R from 9994\,ms to 5247\,ms), confirming that early interruption saves substantial waiting time even when the post-generation tail cannot be measured.